react-cosmos/react-cosmos/docs/roadmap/README.md

 - [ ] Redesign codebase packages and APIs.
 - [ ] Decide what to do with [Lazy fixture importing](https://github.com/react-cosmos/react-cosmos/pull/1313).
 Salvage what you can and move on.
 No need to linger if the complexity required to achieve this is unreasonable.
 Document everything learned for future reference.
-- [ ] Research: ES6 modules (React Cosmos with no bundler and no compiler).
+- [x] Research: ES6 modules (React Cosmos with no bundler and no compiler).

 ## Plugins

-- [ ] Extract react-cosmos-plugin-open-fixture plugin.
+- [x] Extract react-cosmos-plugin-open-fixture plugin package.
-- [ ] Move Boolean input plugin from example to built-in UI plugins.
+- [x] Move Boolean input plugin from example to plugin package.
-- [ ] Add support for server plugins.
+- [x] Add support for server plugins.
 - [ ] Document plugin APIs.
 - [ ] Add guide for creating UI + server plugin.